mariolo1985/mariolo1985.github.io/styleguideusabilitytest.md

 ### DISCUSSION GUIDE

 Hi, I am [NAME] and I am conducting a study on styleguides.
-I am trying to determine if we are presenting enough information for someone to use our styleguide.
+I am trying to determine if we are presenting enough information to someone to use our styleguide.

 - Can you tell me briefly about how you have used styleguides in the past?